Lilymartinx/Finimize-fullstack-dev-challenge/README.md

 We believe Prettier makes your life easier!
 There is an example .prettierrc included in the `frontend` directory - feel free to tweak the settings if you'd prefer.

 You might need to give your IDE a nudge to pick the settings up - [here's an example](https://stackoverflow.com/a/58669550/4388938) of how to do that with VS Code

+### Project evaluation

+### How you approached the challenge ###

+I began by designing and implementing the frontend, as this allowed me to visualize the user experience early and understand the kinds of data interactions required.
+I aimed for a clean, intuitive layout and used the Chakra UI library for styling and layout consistency, particularly to match the existing line graph component.
+The components were modularized across separate files to keep the codebase maintainable and easier to scale.

+For input handling, I opted to use sliders for parameters like deposit amount and interest rate, as they offer an interactive experience with flexible input ranges.
+This was a design decision that could certainly be refined based on future accessibility or precision requirements.

+Once the frontend was scaffolded, I moved to the backend.
+I structured the server side using Express and organized the logic into controllers, routes, and utility functions.
+I implemented two endpoints: one to return the full projection history, and another to return a specific projection at a given point in time — this aligned well with the frontend's summary panel design.
+After the backend was in place, I integrated it into the frontend using appropriate `useEffect` hooks in `App.tsx` to fetch and sync the data.

+### What bits of your solution you like ###

+I particularly like the ability for users to retrieve projection summaries for specific year/month combinations without crowding the graph — it allows exploration of long-term outcomes beyond the default 50-year timeline.
+Including the total interest gain was a simple but valuable addition for users wanting insight into compound returns.

+I also added a basic level of responsiveness to ensure the layout adapts to different window sizes.
+While full mobile optimization wasn't feasible within the timeframe, I wanted to demonstrate awareness of responsive and accessible design considerations — something I prioritize in longer-term projects.

+### What bits of your solution you’d like to improve upon or would develop next ###

+I'd like to build on the accessibility of the interface to meet WCAG 2.2 standards more fully — this would include enhancing keyboard navigation, improving color contrast, and making layout elements more adaptable across devices.

+From a technical perspective, I would improve code modularity further.
+For instance, the compound interest calculation logic could be better abstracted and shared across functions in the backend to reduce duplication.
+I would also consider adding unit tests for the core financial logic to ensure correctness over time, especially if new features or edge cases are introduced.

+Finally, a next logical step would be adding user input validation and perhaps even visual feedback (e.g. tooltips or warnings) to guide user interaction and prevent invalid states.